 Hours will change depending upon activity and generally will be 0600-1800 during fire season.

-The Interagency Cache Business System (ICBS) and the Resource Ordering and Status System (ROSS) are now interfacing.
-This interface allows ROSS users to enter Supply (S) number requests to be sent directly to the cache for processing and filling.
-The cache, via ICBS is allowed to input S numbers for supply orders that go directly to the cache without the request being created in ROSS.
+The Interagency Cache Business System (ICBS) and the Interagency Resource Ordering Capability (IROC) are now interfacing.
+This interface allows IROC users to enter Supply (S) number requests to be sent directly to the cache for processing and filling.
+The cache, via ICBS is allowed to input S numbers for supply orders that go directly to the cache without the request being created in IROC.
 These S numbers must be assigned by the incident and be between 100000 – 199999.
-This interface also allows ROSS users to see fill information for all S numbers that the cache has filled, no matter which way the requests were initiated.
+This interface also allows IROC users to see fill information for all S numbers that the cache has filled, no matter which way the requests were initiated.

 Cache orders from any Unit will require S-numbers assigned by the ordering Unit, one per line item.